Attract-kill pattern

-An attract-kill pattern is an interaction between plant roots and pathogen, which plays an important role in suppression of Phytophthora disease in intercropping systems.
-The recent research from Key Laboratory of Agro-Biodiversity and Pest Management of Education Ministry of China indicated that maize roots attracted the zoospores of Phytophthora capsici and inhibited their motility.
-Then a large amount of cystospores closed to maize roots were lysed.
-The phenomenon has been widely found in various interactions between roots of non-host plant and Phytophthora.
+An attract-kill pattern is essentially a biological interaction between plant roots and pathogens where plants entice pathogens towards their roots, to ultimately neutralize them.
+This has been seen to have an important role in the suppression of diseases such as Phytophthora in intercropping systems.

+An example of this process can be seen in recent research from Key Laboratory of Agro-Biodiversity and Pest Management of Education Ministry of China where they indicated that maize roots attracted the zoospores of Phytophthora capsici and inhibited their motility while also causing cystospores lysis.
+The phenomenon has been found in various interactions between roots of non-host plant and Phytophthora.